wendahere/GoGetter/Journal.md

 ### Wednesday 28/10/2020

 Wen Da made the PCB board for etching fit the board.
 The board given was smaller than expected so he made it smaller to fit.
 However, the container to put the chemical was too small so we decided to continue on Friday due to sponsor meeting on Thursday.
 Allen and Wen Da laser cut a larger sized container for etching.

+Allen made the necessary adjustments to the feed tray design before making the 2D drawing for it.
+As well as making a 1mm variant of the design if we decide to make the feed tray with steel.
+Allen also made the 2D drawings for the motor bracket and the handle.

+**insert pictures**